 Kidway offers 30+ carnival rides for pint-sized fair visitors.

-The most extreme thrill rides are located at Adventure Park.
+The most extreme thrill attractions are located at Adventure Park.

 The tallest traveling Ferris wheel in North America makes a stop at the Minnesota State Fair.
 The Great Big Wheel, located on the southwest corner of Randall Avenue and Cooper Street, carries riders to a height of 156 feet, offering breathtaking views of the State Fairgrounds and the Twin Cities.

-The brand-new North End Event Center, located at the redesigned North End neighborhood, will feature annually changing museum-quality exhibits.
-This year, the inaugural exhibit ANGRY BIRDS UNIVERSE: THE EXHIBITION gives fair fans of all ages the chance to explore art and science concepts through unique, hands-on interactives.
+The brand-new North End Event Center, located at the redesigned North End neighborhood, features annually changing museum-quality exhibits.
+In 2019, the inaugural exhibit ANGRY BIRDS UNIVERSE: THE EXHIBITION gave fair fans of all ages the chance to explore art and science concepts through unique, hands-on interactives.